 Mejai's Soulstealer: I have this really weird hate for buying items that require farm, specially when it's not even 'guaranteed' farm.
 If you buy this early game and never get kills then sorry dude but you just messed up your entire game.
 It'll take you a lot of time, farm and money to get back on track.
 It's better to not take the risk, unless your playstyle is just extremely passive and steal every kill.

 Items - What to get and why

 The all-round stats of Doran's Ring are too useful to ignore, the AP, the health and the mana regeneration is exactly what Veigar needs in the early game to continuously farm his permanent Ability Power while being relatively 'healthy' with the health bonus from the ring.
-You should always pick up at least 2 of these (if not 3 - see match-ups).
+You should always pick up 2 of these if you're having trouble in lane.

 This item will help you a lot endgame.
 Being squishy has it's consequences, but you are certain to avoid a few spells (and deaths) with this item.
 With Zhonya's Hourglass you could dodge critical spells cast against you.
 The AP is too good to let go, and the bonus armor comes in handy late game if you get focused too much.
 This is also a must in your core build.

 Imagine all your other items are like delicious types of food, and Void Staff is the plate that carries them and keeps them together.
 The penetration, calculating it mathematically, is insane.
-It can drastically increase your damage output combined with Deathfire Grasp, even if it doesn't have a lot of base Ability Power to offer.
+It can drastically increase your damage output even if it doesn't have a lot of base Ability Power to offer.
 This is very important...
 Pick it up.

 Seraph's Embrace is a very good item on Veigar for 3 reasons.
 1, It has a lot of Ability Power which scales with mana.
 2, It has 1,000 mana and 60 Ability Power which are really good base stats for an item.
 3, the Active shield effect is too good to let go, being squishy and deadly means you're going to be the focus, the center of attention.
 The shield combined with Zhonya's Hourglass will give you the necessary defense you need to go in, instanuke someone, and go back out safely.

 I personally like to pick up homeguard just to get to places faster, in case there's a quick dragon, baron, or buff that the enemy is contesting.
 The speedy running animation of Veigar is hilarious, and it helps you get into lane faster which is useful if you're going against other champions that can push because Veigar is a bit slow.
 Bonus: Hold down Space Bar while homeguard is on, it looks nice.

-With new season 4 trinkets, this bad boy should definitely be picked up as soon as you enter the game.
+With trinkets, this bad boy should definitely be picked up as soon as you enter the game.
 It gives you a free 60 second ward every 180 seconds and will be upgraded automatically once you hit level 9.
 You don't need the red trinket because you couldn't care less if your enemy has wards or not; your jungle is meant to pick that up.
 The blue trinket is useless since it's only for 1 second.
 The main reason we pick up Warding Totem is because of the extra vision to be aware of ganks and enemy positions (Not that you should get yourself into a bad gankable situation, remember, you need to play it safe and farm your AP).
 OPTIONAL: You may trade out your yellow trinket for a red one if your team isn't taking vision control matters in their own hands.
 It becomes useful when securing dragons and barons.